 I thought I found myself

 During this time, I also traveled around the globe, people watched on the streets Washington, D.C., and let myself do whatever I wanted to.
 I was free.
-I also focused on taking care of my body, shedding 17 pounds.
+I also focused on taking care of my body, by eating clean and working out, which results in shedding 17 pounds.
 I challenged myself to be disciplined, something that I had never been before.

 Who Angela really was and what she really wanted out of life.
 Or so I naively thought.